Jesper Blomqvist: Swedish football

-After an early spell at Tavelsjö IK, Blomqvist signed for then recently formed Umeå FC in 1992.
+After an early spell at Tavelsjö, Blomqvist signed for then recently formed Umeå in 1992.
 In the spring portion of his first season for the club, he helped them to the Division 2 Norra Norrland title, promoting the club to Division 1 Norra for the autumn.
 At the time this was the second tier of Swedish football.
 Subsequently, he signed for IFK Göteborg on 11 September 1993.
 Blomqvist played a part in the club's Allsvenskan win that year.
 He scored eight goals in 24 league appearances en route to the league title in 1994.
-Furthermore, he played a part in Sweden's advance to the semi finals of the World Cup and scored in the club's 3–1 win over Manchester United in the Champions League, knocking them out of the competition.
+Furthermore, he played a part in the Sweden advance to the semi-finals of the World Cup and scored in the club's 3–1 win over Manchester United in the Champions League.
 This performance caught the eye of United manager Alex Ferguson and helped the team qualify for the quarter-finals of the tournament.
-Another title followed in 1995, with Blomqvist's goal against Helsingborgs IF, when he performed a variant of the Pelé runaround move, voted goal of the season.
+Another title followed in 1995, with Blomqvist's goal against Helsingborg, when he performed a variant of the Pelé runaround move, voted goal of the season.
 In his last season for Göteborg, he played against former club Umeå, who had reached the Allsvenskan for the first time in their history.
 In 1996, Blomqvist was voted Fan's Player of the Year and Midfielder of the Year.
-At the end of the 1996 season, he signed for newly crowned Serie A champions Milan.
+At the end of the 1996 season, he signed for newly crowned Serie A champions AC Milan.

 Serie A

 In his first season of Italian football, Milan failed to win a trophy, and Blomqvist often sat on the bench.
 He nearly decided against going to Old Trafford because he did not want a repeat of this season.
-The defending champions had an equally disappointing season, finishing 11th in Serie A and failing to qualify for European football.
+The defending champions had an equally disappointing season, finishing eleventh in Serie A and failing to qualify for European football.
 Blomqvist was subsequently sold to Serie A runners up Parma in the summer of 1997.
-Blomqvist enjoyed more regular football, although the club finished 6th in the league and missed out on the knockout stages of the Champions League.
+Blomqvist enjoyed more regular football, although the club finished sixth in the league and missed out on the knockout stages of the Champions League.
 The Swede's sole league goal for the club was scored in a 4–0 win over Napoli at Stadio San Paolo.